-The Texas Biomedical Device Center, located in the Bioengineering Science Building at the University of Texas at Dallas, was established in April of 2012 with a total of $8M in donations from Texas Instruments and a private donor.
-In the short time since its creation, the center has published over 80 peer reviewed publications, participated in multiple successful clinical trials for Targeted Plasticity Therapy, spun out 3 new technologies to manufacturing companies and generated an additional $20 million in funding.
+The Texas Biomedical Device Center, located in the Bioengineering Science Building at the University of Texas at Dallas, was established in April of 2012 with donations from Texas Instruments and a private donor.
+In the short time since its creation, the center has published over 80 peer reviewed publications, participated in 4 successful clinical trials for Targeted Plasticity Therapy, spun out 4 new advanced biomedical technologies to manufacturing companies and generated an additional $25 million in funding.

-The center also facilitates interactions among clinicians at North Texas medical facilities including UT Southwestern, as well as corporations to create new biomedical devices and therapies addressing a wide range of medical conditions.
+The center also facilitates interactions among clinicians at medical facilities such as UT Southwestern, as well as local corporations to create new biomedical devices and therapies addressing a wide range of medical conditions.

 Driven by Results.
 Our non-profit status allows us to design for patients.
 We develop highly effective technologies at affordable prices.